khtkjeg/khtkjeg.github.io/_posts/2017-09-11-node-pm2-forever-supervisor-new.md

     Start node with --harmony_default_parameters flag.

   -n|--no-restart-on error|exit
-    Don't automatically restart the supervised program if it ends.
+    Don not automatically restart the supervised program if it ends.
     Supervisor will wait for a change in the source files.
-    If "error", an exit code of 0 will still restart.
+    If error, an exit code of 0 will still restart.
-    If "exit", no restart regardless of exit code.
+    If exit, no restart regardless of exit code.
-    If "success", no restart only if exit code is 0.
+    If success, no restart only if exit code is 0.

   -t|--non-interactive
     Disable interactive capacity.
-    With this option, supervisor won't listen to stdin.
+    With this option, supervisor won not listen to stdin.

   -k|--instant-kill
     use SIGKILL (-9) to terminate child instead of the more gentle SIGTERM.